-Table 6.2.1 Trouble shooting for FHF02
+Table 6.2.1 Trouble shooting for FHF03

 General Inspect the sensor for any damage.
 Inspect the quality of mounting / installation.
 Inspect if the wires are properly attached to the data logger.
 Check the condition of the wires.
 Check the datalogger program in particular if the right sensitivity is entered.
-FHF02 sensitivity and serial number are shown on the product certificate and on the sticker on the strain relief block.
+FHF03 sensitivity and serial number are shown on the product certificate and on the sticker.
 Check the electrical resistance of the sensor between the black [-] and red [+] wires.
-Use a multimeter at the 100 Ω range.
+Use a multimeter at the $100~\Omega$ range.
 Measure the sensor resistance first with one polarity, then reverse the polarity.
 Take the average value.
-The typical resistance of the wiring is 0.1 Ω/m .
-Typical resistance should be the nominal sensor resistance of 80 Ω plus 0.2 Ω for the total resistance of two wires (back and forth) of each m.
-Infinite resistance indicates a broken circuit; zero or a lower than 1 Ω resistance indicates a short circuit.
-The sensor does not give any signal Check if the sensor reacts to heat: put the multimeter at its most sensitive range of DC voltage measurement, typically the 100×10^{-3} VDC range or lower.
-Expose the sensor heat.
-Check if the sensor reacts to heat: put the multimeter at its most sensitive range of DC voltage measurement, typically the 100×10^{-3} VDC range or lower.
+The typical resistance of the wiring is $0.1~\Omega/m$ .
+Typical resistance should be the nominal sensor resistance of $25~\Omega$ plus $0.2~\Omega$ for the total resistance of two wires (back and forth) of each m.
+Infinite resistance indicates a broken circuit; zero or a lower than $1~\Omega$ resistance indicates a short circuit.
+The sensor does not give any signal Check if the sensor reacts to heat: put the multimeter at its most sensitive range of DC voltage measurement, typically the $100 \times 10^{-3}$ VDC range or lower.
 Expose the sensor to heat.
 Exposing the back side to heat should generate a positive signal between the red [+] and black [-] wires , doing the same at the front side, the sign of the output reverses.
 Check the data acquisition by replacing the sensor with a spare unit.
-The sensor signal is unrealistically high or low Check the wire condition looking for wire breaks.
-Check the data acquisition by applying a 1 x 10^{-6} V source to it in the 1 x 10^{-6} V range.
+The sensor signal is unrealistically high or low Check the cable condition.
+Check the data acquisition by applying a 1 x 10 -6 V source to it in the 1 x 10 -6 V range.
 Look at the measurement result.
 Check if it is as expected.
-Check the data acquisition by short circuiting the data acquisition input with a 10 Ω resistor.
+Check the data acquisition by short circuiting the data acquisition input with a 10 $\Omega$ resistor.
 Look at the output.
 Check if the output is close to 0 W/m2.
 The sensor signal shows unexpected variations Check the presence of strong sources of electromagnetic radiation (radar, radio).
-Check the condition of the sensor wires.
-Check if the wires are not moving during the measurement.
+Check the condition of the sensor cable.
+Check if the cable is not moving during the measurement.
+The temperature measurement shows unrealistic values Check if the thermocouple type Type T is selected in the datalogger program.
+Check if a correct reference temperature is selected in the program.
+Check the electrical resistance of the thermocouple between the brown [+] and white [-] wires.
+Use a multimeter at the $100~\Omega$ range.
+Measure the thermocouple resistance first with one polarity, then reverse the polarity.
+Take the average value.
+The typical resistance of the copper wiring is $0.1~\Omega/m$ , for the constantan wiring this is $2.5~\Omega/m$ .
+Typical resistance should be the nominal thermocouple resistance of $2.5~\Omega$ plus $2.6~\Omega$ for the total resistance of the two wires of each metre (back and forth).
+Infinite resistance indicates a broken circuit; zero or a lower than $1~\Omega$ resistance indicates a short circuit.